 Shop for Traditional Goods

-Shopping at Chinatown in Soho is quite the experience – take it from me.
+Shopping at Chinatown in Soho is quite the experience – take it from us.
 You’re never exactly sure what you’ll come away with but that’s half of the fun.

 From bakeries selling scrumptious treats to boutiques hawking all kinds of interesting trinkets and wares, there’s amazing variety.